This is the updated version of an article about confirming messages examples originally published in October 2021.

 Here is an example of the registration confirmation email:

-Subject Line: You’re in!
+Title: You’re in!
 Here’s your [Conference] invitation

-Subject Line: Your Next [Webinar] in [Company] Confirmation
+Title: Your Next [Webinar] in [Company] Confirmation

 Subscription confirmation emails are usually sent to users after they sign up for newsletters or services.
 They can be sent as welcome emails thanking your new subscribers, or as a double opt-in to confirm their wish to be included in the list.
-It should be an essential point in the list of your marketing activities and customer communication.
+It should be an essential point in the list of your marketing activities and audience communication.

 For your marketing team, capturing valid emails is essential as it increases the database quality and prevents your confirmation emails from getting into spam.

-Subject Line: Welcome to [Company]!
+Title: Welcome to [Company]!

-Subject Line: Your sign-up details for [Service]
+Title: Your sign-up details for [Service]

-Subject Line: Thank you for joining us.
+Title: Thank you for joining us.
 Let’s start jamming!

-Pro tip: Along with sign-up details, you can provide some basic onboarding to your product or service, tell about basic functionality and mention that your support team is always ready to help.
+Pro tip: Along with sign-up details, you can provide some basic onboarding to your product or service, tell about basic functionality, and mention that your support team is always ready to help.

-Subject Line: Welcome to your [Company] membership
+Title: Welcome to your [Company] membership

-Subject Line: You’re in!
+Title: You’re in!
 Thanks for subscribing to [Newsletter]

-Subject Line: Please confirm your subscription to [Company]
+Title: Please confirm your subscription to [Company]

-This is perhaps the trickiest type of confirmation email because letting go of a customer is not the most pleasant part of business.
+This is perhaps the trickiest type of confirmation email because letting go of a user is not the most pleasant part of business.
 But remember that if they decide to cancel their subscription for whatever reason, a proper goodbye can play a vital role in their opinion about your company and brand.

 Plus, there is always a chance that customers might reconsider their decision at any time in the future or have second thoughts while reading your cancellation email.